-Cinnamon has a pungent, strong earthy smell that deter a lot of pests.
+Cinnamon has a pungent, strong earthy smell that deters a lot of pests.
 It also helps reduce the growth of weeds in your garden.
-Another sure fire way to reduce weeds in your garden is to hand pluck them yourself.
-This is good exercise for your fingers which keeps Arthritis at bay.
+Another sure-fire way to reduce weeds in your garden is to hand pluck them yourself.
+This is a good exercise for your fingers which keeps Arthritis at bay.

 Orange oil is mild and has a sweet scent.
 It helps attract bees and butterflies.
 You can place cotton balls containing a mixture of rosemary, orange and lavender oils near flowering plants that will direct the bees and butterflies straight to those plants by way of wafting scents through the air.